kelvinEL20/3334Group/online_version/readme.txt

-.exe file in dist folder
+The .exe file in dist folder

 User account for testing:
 1.